ujjwal-kr/ujjwal-kr/README.md

 <img src="https://github-readme-streak-stats.herokuapp.com/?user=ujjwal-kr&theme=github-dark">

-You can mail me at epicujjwal@protonmail.com, follow me on [Twitter](https://twitter.com/epicujjwal) or [LinkedIn](https://www.linkedin.com/in/epicujjwal).
+You can mail me at epicujjwal@protonmail.com, or connect with me on [LinkedIn](https://www.linkedin.com/in/epicujjwal).
 Will soon reach back to you.